odpi/egeria-charts/site/docs/charts/base.md

 How these are exposed can be somewhat dependent on the specific kubernetes environment you are using.

-As an example, when running RedHat OpenShift in IBM Cloud, you can expose these services via a LoadBalancer using
+In the [lab chart](lab.md) we provided an example of using `kubectl port-forward`.
+Here we use RedHat OpenShift in IBM Cloud, where you can expose these services via a LoadBalancer using

 ```
 kubectl expose service/egeria-presentation --type=LoadBalancer --port=8091 --target-port=8091 --name pres